What is a Life Coach vs. a Therapist or Consultant

 • A licensed therapist can help you manage mental health issues and heal from past trauma.

-• A consultant can help you with a specific problem and give instructions on fixing it, usually within a business.
+• A consultant can help you with a specific business problem and explain how to fix it.

-If you’re thinking about going into the coaching industry yourself, you may first want to do some research on the type of coach you want to become.
-Here’s an easy guide for you on how to find your coaching niche.
-Good luck!
+If you’re thinking of becoming a coach, you may want to research the various niches in the industry.
+Here’s an easy guide for you to find your specialty.

 what is a life coach